Azure-Samples/Serverless-microservices-reference-architecture/documentation/architecture-overview.md

 The `Trips` Microservice stores the trip in Azure Cosmos DB, enqueues the `Trip` item to the `Orchestrators` Microservice and returns the newly created `Trip` information such as code and other properties.
 Optionally the `Orchestrators` Microservice can also be triggered via its internally-exposed API.

-**For more information** on the operation of the durable orchestrators, please refer to the [Durable Orchestrators](#durable-orchestrators) section below.
+**For more information** on the operation of the durable orchestrators, please refer to the [Durable Orchestrators](api-endpoints.md#durable-orchestrators) document.

 The `Orchestrators` Microservice instantiates a Durable `Trip Manager` to manage the trip until it completes.
 The `Trip Manager` performs the following tasks: